• Skip to primary navigation

 • Place the Berry Layer on Top of the Frosting Layer- This way the berries stick and won’t fall out.
 The 3 buttercream layers use about 1 cup of the mixed berries per layer.
 As for the top of the cake, you can do another cup of berries or as much as you would like.
 You will have some leftover berries if you only decide to put a cup of berries onto the top of the cake.

 • Keep the Cake Cool- After you assemble the cake, store it in the fridge.
-Technically you could serve it right away but it will be a bit of a mess.
-When the cake is room temperature, the berries bleed when you slice into it.
+If you serve it right away, the berries bleed when you slice into the cake.
 That will turn your white buttercream, red.
-Once the cake has completely chilled in the fridge, the berries don’t run as much when it’s sliced and that buttercream stays a bright white.
+Once the cake has completely chilled in the fridge, the berries don’t run as much when it’s sliced.

 Recipe FAQs